crowz-fx/fx_script-chrome_extension_template-r/README.md

 - Ability to pass in parameters using a 'parms.txt' file

 ## Map of extension and output
+Note - the output folder is the --ext-name paramter to lowercase and spaces replaced with an _ Note - the icons are blank files with a .png extension and need to be replaced
 ```
+{output-location/ext-name}/
+├── icons
+│   ├── icon128.png
+│   ├── icon16.png
+│   ├── icon256.png
+│   ├── icon32.png
+│   └── icon48.png
+├── manifest.json
+├── res
+│   └── styles.css
+└── src
+    ├── index.html
+    ├── index.js
+    ├── options.html
+    └── options.js
 ```

 ## Shell execution and parameters